-5 Inappropriate ac te acquisition, or breach of investment strategy Change No change Risk Acquiring assets or taking on occupiers which are not in line with our investment policy and objectives could have a detrimental effect on our portfolio values, finances or reputation, and could also increase risk for occupiers, particularly in multi-tenanted properties.
+5 Inappropriate acquisition, or breach of investment strategy Change No change Risk Acquiring assets or taking on occupiers which are not in line with our investment policy and objectives could have a detrimental effect on our portfolio values, finances or reputation, and could also increase risk for occupiers, particularly in multi-tenanted properties.
 Mitigation Our investment policy is supported by processes designed to ensure that acquisitions meet our requirements, and any capital expenditure will deliver enhanced returns.
 We have a strong acquisition protocol approved by the Board, which includes robust due diligence processes and assessment against clear investment criteria, including portfolio mix, property type and quality, legal issues, environmental requirements, sector and quality of occupier.
-Acquisition and investment approvals follow our delegated authority matrix, with particularly material decisions reserved for the Board.
+Acquisition and investment approvals follow our delegated authority matrix, with particularly materia decisions reserved for the Board.
 All acquisitions and disposals are also approved by the AIFM.
-The Investment Adviser and the Property Manager provide us with expert knowledge of the properties and geographical locations which are best suited to the life science market, ensuring that our property portfolio is best suited to the needs of our target occupiers.
-Our procedures also require a full assessment of potential occupiers, ensuring that they to the life science sector and are of suitable financial stability and strength for the lease Link to strategic Inherent to residual risk priorities Low 1-4 Medium 5-12 High 13-25 1 2 Inherent risk 8 Residual risk 3
+The Investment Adviser and the Property Manager provide us with expert knowledge of the properties and geographical locations which are best suited to the life science market, ensuring tha our property portfolio is best suited to the needs of our target occupiers.
+Our procedures also require a full assessment of potential occupiers, ensuring that they are linked to the life science sector and are of suitable financial stability and strength for the lease concerned.
+Link to strategic Inherent to residual risk priorities Low 1-4 Medium 5-12 High 13-25 1 2 Inherent risk 8 Residual risk 3

-Financial risks

-6 Interest rate changes
+6 Interest rate of changes

-Change No change
+Change No change No change

-Risk Interest rate rises present a number of different potential risks to the Group.
+Risk our ability to the portfolio, Interest rate rises present a number of different potential risks to the Group.
 They may impact on our ability to utilise funding to execute the strategy; may have an impact on the overall value of the portfolio, as the cost of lending impacts on asset valuations; potential occupiers may decide to delay expansion plans, and current occupiers may have reduced willingness or ability to pay rents.

-Mitigation The potential for interest rate rises is not a risk within our control, and we therefore focus on managing and mitigating the consequences.
+Mitigation managing and Investment A has options for development caps, targetin The potential for interest rate rises is not a risk within our control, and we therefore focus on managing and mitigating the consequences.
 We have a financing strategy agreed with the Investment Adviser.
 We are in the second year of a three year financing arrangement, which also has options for extension.
 This provides sufficient headroom to complete our current planned developments and refurbishments.
 We have also hedged the SONIA rate risk with interest rate caps, targeting 100% hedging at all times.
 We also manage our cash flows carefully, along with the timing of debt drawdowns for significant outlays.

-Link to strategic Inherent to r esidual risk
+Link to strategic Inherent to residual risk

-priorities Low 1-4 Medium 5-12 High 1 3-25
+priorities Low 1-4 Medium 5-12 High 13-25

-3 Inherent risk Residual risk 12 - 20
+3 Inherent risk 20